 25. Start a dog-grooming business

 Try offering dog-grooming services if you have space in your home to set up a grooming station.
-It’s an in-demand service with a market size of over $10 billion that busy pet owners will always need.
+It’s an in-demand service with a market size of nearly $10 billion that busy pet owners will always need.

 Now, you can choose to either go the retail route and sell dog grooming items with a store or go the service route and do the grooming yourself.
 Businesses like Paw La La offer plenty of pet services that go beyond grooming that you can draw inspiration from.
 The Pupper Club offers an array of spa services worth looking into.